 There’s a makeup company that came out with a lash serum in 2016 using that secret ingredient that I can’t even begin to pronounce, and I was seeing pictures all over social media of the incredible lash growth these women were having!
 I was tempted to get it but couldn’t help but with it being so close to my eyes, and with my strong desire to be able to SEE, I didn’t risk.
 It also costs a whopping a $150!

-What are the side affects of synthetic Prostaglandin?
+What are the side effects of synthetic Prostaglandin?

-Prostaglandins are chemical compounds found in naturally within almost all of our body’s tissue that are responsible for signaling inflammation within the body.
+Prostaglandins are chemical compounds found naturally within almost all of our body’s tissue that is responsible for signaling inflammation within the body.
 But this synthetic version has been associated with common symptoms of inflammation around the eyes like swollen lids (also called chemosis), redness, itching, and watering.
 FDA clinical testing show about 4% of Latisse users experience itching, redness, and watering, while a much lower number experience an allergic reaction causing the eyelids to swell.
 And causing irreversible dry eye.
 What?
 No thanks!
-Google it and you’ll see stories and videos from many beauty bloggers who have had bad experiences with the products!
+Google it, and you’ll see stories and videos from many beauty bloggers who have had bad experiences trying to get those Disney princess long lashes with the products!

 In addition to chronic irritation, Latisse has also been known to darken the eyelid skin and the color of the iris in people with light brown or hazel eyes, as well as potentially causing a sunken eye appearance by shrinking the layers of orbital fat around the eye socket. – eyedolatry.com